 - I also accepted this collaboration with the Maitai Polynesia Bora Bora because the hotel fits perfectly into an “affordable” price range that I think a majority of my readers can relate to.
 We are not talking about 2500$ nights as in some hotels.
 The rates will of course be higher than in a guesthouse (that’s normal), since the range is higher, and I think this type of hotel can perfectly correspond to some of my readers who would like to enjoy themselves in a nice place for a few days during a trip to Polynesia.
 Of course, sometimes I also get requests for information or comparison with hotels that offer very expensive nights (over 1500/2000€),

-- Last personal reason, I really wanted to experience sleeping in a bungalow on stilts, and if there is a place to do it, it’s French Polynesia!
+- Last personal reason, I really wanted to experience sleeping in an overwater bungalow, and if there is a place to do it, it’s French Polynesia!

 Come on, let’s go.
 So, here’s how I felt about the four nights in the hotel and what I think are the interesting things to remember about it.
 I will then tell you about all the other hotels next door and about our weekend on the island where I had the opportunity to discover other spots that I didn’t know.
 As always, my feelings, my opinion and the writing belongs to me.

-If you have decided to spend a few days on the island of Bora Bora, I invite you to take a look at the Adventure Hunters website which lists some activities to do on the island.
-Among the most beautiful things that the website offers and that I have been able to do in French Polynesia, the flight over the island of Bora Bora by seaplane.
+If you have decided to spend a few days on the island of Bora Bora, I invite you to take a look at the Manawa website which lists some activities to do on the island.
+Among the most beautiful things that I have been able to do in French Polynesia, the flight over the island of Bora Bora by seaplane.
 I also shared my opinion of this experience and how I felt about it.
-Be careful, continuing to read is taking the risk to book the excursion 🙂
+Be careful, continuing to read is taking the risk to book the excursion 🙂 This activity is unfortunately no longer available but I suggest that you take a helicopter flight over Bora Bora, which should be just as beautiful!

-To say a little more about the hotel quickly, it has 4 categories of rooms, from the cheapest to the most expensive: garden view room, ocean view room, beach bungalow, bungalow on stilts.
+To say a little more about the hotel quickly, it has 4 categories of rooms, from the cheapest to the most expensive: garden view room, ocean view room, beach bungalow, overwater bungalow.
 As in all hotels in French Polynesia, excursions are suggested to the hotel’s guests.
 You are free to choose (or not) what interests you.
 The hotel has two restaurants, one on the beach side (my favorite for the environment) and one on the mountain side.

 In a world where people try to pay more and more attention to ecology, the hotel really promotes respect for the environment and ecology, and this is quite frankly appreciable.
 It is moreover entirely built with local materials (bamboo, pandanus, local stone, etc.).
 Efforts are clearly made to remind people that water is scarce on the island and that they must be careful (reminders on signs in the rooms for example).